ocean-data-challenges/2024c_DC_4DMedSea-ESA/docs/source/index.rst

 ===========================

-The 4DMedSea data challenge is a comparison platform that allow a sound and fair assessment of several mapping methods between in the West Mediterranean region.
-This platform offers an input dataset (altimetric data), for anyone to create sea level and surface current maps, as well as a reference dataset (independant from the input dataset) in order to evaluate the methods.
+The 4DMedSea data challenge is a comparison platform that allows a sound and fair assessment of several mapping methods in the West Mediterranean region.
+This platform contains an input dataset (altimetric data), for anyone to create sea level and surface current maps, as well as a reference dataset (observations independant from the input dataset) in order to evaluate the methods.
 The data challenge is hosted in a `github repository <https://github.com/ocean-data-challenges/2024c_DC_4DMedSea-ESA>`_ and its documentation and results are presented on this readthedocs website.